SAP-samples/cap-llm-plugin-samples/samples/rag-quickstart-app/README.md

   sessionStorage.setItem("isDeployedVersion", "false");
   ```

 2. Create HDI container (HANA service instance) and bind it to the CAP pplication as follows:
+    Note: Please wait for the service instance and service key creation to complete before you run the next command (which generally takes sometime).

     `cf create-service hana hdi-shared rag-quickstart-db`
     `cf create-service-key rag-quickstart-db  SharedDevKey`
     `cds bind -2  rag-quickstart-db:SharedDevKey`

 3. Create and bind the destination service to the CAP application as follows (which you would have done in the pre-requisites section):
+     Note: Please wait for the service instance and service key creation to complete before you run the next command (which generally takes sometime).
     `cf create-service destination lite rag-quick-start-app-destination-service`
     `cf create-service-key rag-quick-start-app-destination-service SharedDevKey`
     `cds bind -2  rag-quick-start-app-destination-service:SharedDevKey`